cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_2.rst

    A back-of-the-envelope calculation is an informal mathematical computation, often performed on a scrap of paper such as an envelope.
 A back-of-the-envelope calculation uses estimated or rounded numbers to quickly develop a ballpark figure.

+#.
+Rat’s nest

+   A situation or condition that is characterized by messiness, disorder, disarray, or confusion.
+Commonly used in the technology sector to refer to a software design or implementation that is hopelessly convoluted and difficult to understand, analogous to how a rat might construct its nest (haphazardly and hastily thrown together from whatever materials happended to be readily available at the time).
+For example, "I tried to figure out which wire was causing the problem, but there’s a veritable rat’s nest of wires, chords, and cables down there."